Search photokaboom.com

 25) Change the blending mode of the Color layer from Normal to Color.

-26) Make sure the Blur layer is active.
+26) Make sure the Color layer is active.

 Color |